Weed Control: Annual Grasses

 Generally, the density of the turf grasses in new sod is so thick that broadleaf weeds cannot compete.
 If broadleaf weeds such as dandelions do germinate, they can be controlled by applying a granular weed and feed product or liquid spot treating of the weeds.

 Diseases and insect problems are hard to diagnose and advice should be sought from an expert.
 Do not apply chemicals haphazardly before the problem is identified.

 There are two conditions that can lead to or contribute to lawn problems and diseases.
 One is over-fertilization.
 Do not add more fertilizer than the recommended rate, especially in hot, humid weather or in early spring.
 Over-fertilizing promotes excessive, fast, top growth and may accentuate disease development.

 Thatch is the matting of undecomposed dead stems, leaves and roots in a layer just above the soil surface and below the green, vegetative growth.
 It is not grass clippings.
 Too much thatch keeps water from penetrating the soil and the root zone.
 Roots tend to grow into the thatch rather than deeply into the soil.
 Insects and diseases can easily establish themselves there.

 Thatch layers 1/2 inch or more thick should be aerated to begin to break down this excessive thatch layer.
 Aeration by machine removes cores of thatch and soil.
 These plugs of soil deposited on the turf surface contain bacteria that begin to break down the thatch layer.
 Core aeration also opens up hardened, impenetrable soil and allows water, air and fertilizer to reach the grass roots.

 All sodded lawns should be aerated annually after the first full year of growth.

-Crew Cutters would be glad to help you with any more info or treatments, Just Call Us today!
+Crew Cutters would be glad to help you with any more info or treatments, Contact Us Today!